Trusted Tips and Resources

 Cutting Wet Hair

 Cutting wet hair offers you a great deal of control.
 This may be necessary when working with heavier densities and coarser textures that may prove problematic when cutting dry.
-The moisture in the hair acts as both a lubricant and adhesive, binding hair and acting as a sort of detangler, making it easier to part and secure.
+The moisture in the hair acts as both a lubricant and adhesive, binding hair and acting as a detangler, making it easier to part and secure.
 Wet hair also has greater elasticity than dry hair.
-This helps the hair to stretch more, resulting in strong shapes that are retained for long periods of time.
+This helps the hair to stretch more, resulting in strong shapes that are retained for long periods.
 It is also the recommended method for those precision cuts.
-As for the downsides, cutting hair wet takes some effort as often you will still have to check the hair when it is dry, which takes time.
+As for the downsides, cutting hair wet takes some effort as you will often have to check the hair when it is dry, which takes time.
 Wet cutting sometimes makes hair look choppy once it has been dried.
 This is a balancing act that most stylists encounter.
 Ask if wet cutting is best for your look and finished style.

 Cutting Dry Hair

-There are pros and cons for both wet and dry cutting, and although the case can be made for choosing one over the other, I've found a lot of control in using both when the situation calls for it.
+There are pros and cons for wet and dry cutting, and although the case can be made for choosing one over the other, I've found a lot of control in using both when the situation calls for it.
 Ask the question of your stylist and decide which one or if both might be the magic approach to tame your amazing locks.

 Remember your hair is your #1 fashion accessory!